 Secure, Domestic Fuel Supply

-Since almost all natural gas currently consumed in the U.S. is produced in North America, NGVs help reduce our dependence on foreign oil.
-One prominent natural gas advocate elaborates on the impact of foreign oil in this 2009 interview* with Fortune.
+Almost all natural gas currently consumed in the U.S. is produced in North America, so driving NGVs can help reduce our dependence on foreign oil.